 - · The kalamansi: a small sour lime

 - · The limequat: a cross between lime and kumquat

 - · The bergamot: a citrus fruit resulting from a hybrid form between the lemon tree and the bitter orange tree

 Combava is an Indonesian citrus fruit.
-Its name was given to it by western sailors, in reference to the Indonesian island of Sumbawa east of Bali in the Moluccas archipelago.
+Its name was given to it by Western sailors, in reference to the Indonesian island of Sumbawa, east of Bali in the Moluccan archipelago.
 It was in the 18th century that Pierre Poivre, the great French botanist, introduced it to Mauritius before having it integrated into the Botanical Garden of Montpellier.
 We also find it in 1924, under its former English name "Kaffir lime".
 This name, considered inappropriate - it means "lemon of the miscreant" - is now unusual.